rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 ---
 description: >-
-  This Quick Start Guide will help you get up and running with using the RudderStack JavaScript SDK in no time.
+  To help you get up and running with using the RudderStack JavaScript SDK in no time.
 ---

 # **Quick Start Guide**